Thorough, Mess-Free Creosote Removal Services

 Many wood-burning fireplace, stove, and insert owners know that creosote is something they want to avoid.
 But why exactly is it so harmful?
 And why does it need to be professionally removed on a regular basis?

-Our knowledgeable crew takes pride in not only resolving a large number of chimney issues, but also in ensuring our customers are as informed as possible.
+Here at English Sweep, our knowledgeable crew takes pride in not only resolving a large number of chimney issues, but also in ensuring our customers are equipped with the understanding and confidence to protect their homes and loved ones.
 We’re always happy to share both what we’re doing and why we’re doing it.
-So, let’s talk creosote.
+So, let’s talk about creosote.

 What Is Creosote?